 Wrangle deadlines and celebrate wins

 When a story gets delayed, you need to push other content forward to keep publishing at a certain pace.
-Blocks allow you to edit multiple deadlines at once—and give your team extra incentive to publish their stories on time.
+Apps allow you to edit multiple deadlines at once—and give your team extra incentive to publish their stories on time.

 Update a set of deadlines with one click

-Use the batch update block to push a series of publish dates forward, or move up the due dates for a group of drafts.
+Use the batch update app to push a series of publish dates forward, or move up the due dates for a group of drafts.
 You can also change a set of dates to a specific date and time, or remove dates altogether.